 While all the focus and hope for tackling climate change is on COP 21 in Paris, starting today, secretive global trade deals are already negating any commitments that might be made at the summit.
 The texts from the various trade agreements, including the Trans-Pacific Partnership (TPP), make it clear that they will increase production, trade and consumption of fossil fuels.
 An article by GRAIN for the Guardian.

 In this section we list publications and materials that don't fit any of the other publication categories.
 They include publications written by GRAIN for others, and the results of collaborative research and writing projects with partners.

-GRAIN | 23 October 2014 | Other publications
+GRAIN | 21 October 2015 | Other publications

 ADECRU | GRAIN | 11 May 2015 | Other publications

 More than half a million people living in communities along the banks of the Lúrio River in northern Mozambique will be severely affected if the country's Council of Ministers approves the Lúrio River Valley Development Project (DVRL) in the controversial Nacala Corridor.